grantiverson/concentration/README.md

 # Concentration

 I made this game as a project for my Front-End Web Development Nanodegree from Udacity.
+It demonstrates how JavaScript can be used to manipulate the DOM.

 ## How to play